ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/README.md

 - *includeAssets*: `Map<String, String[]>` *experimental feature*
   A map of NPM package names to list of glob patterns which defines the assets to be included.
 The list of glob patterns can be omitted in case of copying all resources of the NPM package.
   &nbsp;

+The following configuration options are just relevant for the `middleware`:

+- *watch*: `boolean` *experimental feature*
+  For development scenarios, the server is listening to changes of the source files of the project and its dependencies and triggers the generation of the bundle if the used NPM packages have been changed (defaults to `true`)
+  &nbsp;

 ## Usage